meshadaptation/pragmatic/README.md

 $ cmake -DCMAKE_INSTALL_PREFIX=<INSTALLDIR> <SRCDIR>

 The default location for <INSTALLDIR> is /usr/local.

+By default, PRAgMaTIc is built in debug mode.
+To build in release mode, set CMAKE_BUILD_TYPE=Release.

 # Build
 PRAgMaTIc is now ready to be built.
 In your <BUILDDIR> execute